kartik2653/kartik2653/README.md

 - 🔭 I’m currently working on Front End Development.
 - 🌱 I’m currently working on REACT NATIVE.
-- 👯 I’m looking to collaborate on Front End Projects.
+- 👯 I’m looking to collaborate on cross platform apps.
 - 🤝 Love to contribute.
 <!--- 🤔 I’m looking fr help with ...
 - 💬 Ask me about ...